 - If the yogurt has not set after 8 hours.
 Leave it in the yogurt maker longer.
 Keep checking on it every 1-2 hours if possible.
 In some instances, it can take up to 16 hours to fully set

 - Once set, cover with a tight lid and and allow to cool for 2 hours at room temperature.

-- Place the yogurt into the fridge for at least 6 hours.
+- Give it a good mix and place the yogurt into the fridge for at least 6 hours.

 - It is now ready to eat.

 - Be sure to save enough of the cultured yogurt in a glass jar and place in the refrigerator to re-culture future batches.
+You will need roughly one tablespoon of the culture per 1000ml of milk.
 Always re-culture from fresh yogurt, no older than 7 days for the very best results.